PacktPublishing/Hands-On-Data-Preprocessing-in-Python/README.md

 ## Errata

-**Chapter 5 - Issue – page 126:** The code chunk under Chapter 5 Data Visualization, Subsection Example of comparing populations using boxplots (page 126) is misplaced.
+**Chapter 5 - page 126:** The code chunk under Chapter 5 Data Visualization, Subsection Example of comparing populations using boxplots (page 126) is misplaced.
 The correct chunk of code can be found on the dedicated GitHub of the book.
 Also, this is the correct code:

 ```
 income_possibilities = adult_df.income.unique()